rmcgibbo/openmm-builder/README.md

 ------------
 openmm-builder is a GUI app.
 Currently, it runs using the Qt graphics toolkit, although that should be flexible.
 If you don't know what any of this this means, and are using a vendor-provided python distribution, YOUR SYSTEM PYTHON MIGHT NOT BE LINKED AGAINST A GRAPHICS TOOLKIT.
-So, we HIGHLY RECOMMEND that you download a "full featured" python distribution like EPD Free, which you can get
+So, **we HIGHLY RECOMMEND that you download a "full featured" python distribution like EPD Free**, which you can get
 here: http://www.enthought.com/products/epd_free.php

 openmm-builder depends on enthought's [traits](https://pypi.python.org/pypi/traits) and